AdobeDocs/experience-platform.en/help/query-service/use-cases/data-exploration.md

 ---
 title: Explore, Troubleshoot, and Verify Batch Ingestion with SQL
 description: Learn how to understand and manage the data ingestion process in Adobe Experience Platform.
-This document includes hoe to verify batches, handle errors, and query ingested data.
+This document includes how to verify batches, handle errors, and query ingested data.
 ---
 # Explore, troubleshoot, and verify batch ingestion with SQL